 That clawback provision did not provide the broad protection against privilege waivers that the parties may have wished, however, as Windstream would later find out.

-Priviledge Review Gone Wrong
+Privilege Review Gone Wrong

 Windstream’s privilege problems offer a comedy of eDiscovery errors.
 Windstream’s production came in two phases.
 In both productions, dozens of privileged documents, representing a shockingly high percentage of produced files, were turned over to the other side—that is, the same privileged documents were produced twice.